-AAKG supplement dosage, safety, risks, side effects and benefits by Ray Sahelian, M.D.
-How to use these natural pills
+supplement dosage, safety, risks, side effects and benefits, how to best use

 AAKG contains arginine, a conditionally essential amino acid that has a number of vital roles in human biochemistry.
 Arginine plays a pivotal role in the urea cycle, helping to rid the body of excess ammonia.
 This amino acid is also important in protein synthesis as well as for the support of healthy immune function.
 AAKG has arginine with alpha-ketoglutarate, another key player in amino acid metabolism, as well as in energy production.